Generic Name: insulin glargine and lixisenatide (IN soo lin GLAR jeen and LIX i SEN a tide)

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
+If you miss a dose resume using Soliqua 100/33 once-daily with the next scheduled dose.
 Do not use extra Soliqua 100/33 to make up the missed dose.

 What happens if I overdose?